wp-plugins/design-approval-system/readme.txt

  * NEW: DAS Videos page to admin menu!
  * NEW: DAS News & Updates page to admin menu!
  * NEW: Help page added to admin menu!
- * NEW: CSS Animated Links and Buttons throughout!
  * Fixed: "Upload Image" jQuery duplication.

 = Version 2.2 =